 Archie: Who did he think he was?

 Uzza: We've talked about that before.
 He saw himself as the Arab Moses.
 Moses led his people to the Promised Land.
-Muhammad would lead his people to Dabiq, the last stopover before the Hereafter where he will stand next to God and be praised by his tribesman for having saved most of them from Hell's fire and to watch as Allah sentences those who refused to submit to burn for an eternity in Hell.
+Muhammad would lead his people to Dabiq, the last stopover before the Hereafter where he will stand next to God and be praised by his tribesman for having saved most of them from Hell's fire and to watch as Allah sentences those who refused to submit to burn in Hell.

 Archie: Talk about delusional.